 Your Response: “Sir, I understand you don’t have time, and time is valuable to you.
 I knew when you got here that you were short on time.
 Let’s get you some figures that you can live with so you can avoid spending any more of your time doing this.”

 There are many more objections you’ll face trial closing and many, many more objections when you actually try and close.
-Get on my Advanced Sales Negotiation Certification to become a sales master and close deals down.
+Get on Cardone University to become a sales master and close deals down.

 Universities around the nation should have curriculums on handling objections, but they don’t.
 Most salespeople don’t even know the difference between an objection and a complaint!

 “I’m on my lunch break“, “I’ve only got 10 minutes“, “give me your card, I’m in a hurry“…what kind of customer acts like this?